Amanieu/parking_lot/README.md

 16. An *experimental* deadlock detector that works for `Mutex`, `RwLock` and `ReentrantMutex`.
 This feature is disabled by default and can be enabled via the `deadlock_detection` feature.
+17. `RwLock` supports atomically upgrading an "upgradable" read lock into a write lock.

 ## The parking lot